pymc-devs/pymc/GOVERNANCE.md

   Council.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.

+#### NumFOCUS subcommittee membership
-- This Subcommittee will have 5 members, 4 of whom will be current Council Members and 1 of whom will be external to the Steering Council.
-No more than 2 Subcommitee Members can report to one person through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
+This Subcommittee will have 5 members.
+With at least
+2 members being on the Steering Council.
+No more than 2 Subcommitee Members can report to one person or company through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

+Any Core Contributor is eligible for the NumFOCUS subcommittee.

 #### Current NumFOCUS Subcommitee
 The current NumFOCUS Subcommittee consists of: